-Built on the strengths of Red Hat Virtualization®, Red Hat Gluster® Storage, and Red Hat Ansible® Automation, Red Hat Hyperconverged Infrastructure for Virtualization simplifies planning and procurement, streamlines deployment and management, and provides a single life-cycle experience for virtual compute and virtual storage resources.
-Compute, storage, and management components are all open source, and organizations can choose among industry-standard hardware or implement validated configurations that best meet their workload needs.
+Red Hat® Hyperconverged Infrastructure for Virtualization is an ideal solution for business-critical applications in virtualized environments, as well as for infrastructure edge deployment scenarios.
+Built on the strengths of Red Hat Virtualization, Red Hat Storage, and Red Hat Ansible® Automation Platform, Red Hat Hyperconverged Infrastructure for Virtualization simplifies planning and procurement, streamlines deployment and management, and provides a single life-cycle experience for virtual compute and virtual storage resources.
+Compute, storage, and management components are all open source, and organizations can choose among industry-standard hardware and implement validated configurations that best meet their workload needs.

 With advanced data reduction capabilities, virtual graphics processing unit (vGPU) support, and software-defined networking functionality, Red Hat Hyperconverged Infrastructure for Virtualization empowers organizations to:

-- Deploy an open and versatile software-defined infrastructure with minimum footprint.
+- Deploy an open and versatile software-defined infrastructure with a minimal footprint.

 - Easily virtualize business applications, maximizing resource utilization through infrastructure consolidation and resulting operational efficiencies.